-- a.
-Not less often than twice during the municipality's financial year, the Accounting Officer shall submit a report to the Council on debts to be written-off. - b.
-A debt shall not be regarded as written-off until the Council has so resolved. - c.
-Prior to writing-off a debt and after consideration of the report and recommendation of the Accounting Officer in terms of this policy, the Council must be satisfied that: - the municipality has exhausted all means of debt recovery provided for in its Customer Care, Credit Control and Debt Collection Policy; - ii. recovery of the debt in question has been pursued diligently and completely; - iii. no other reasonably possible and practical means of recovering the debt exists. - d.
-The writing-off of a debt must be recorded in the records of the municipality and in its books of account in terms of Generally Recognised Accounting Practice.
+Not less often than twice during the Municipality's financial year, the Accounting Officer shall submit a report to Council on debts to be written-off.

-- e.
-The Council must in its budget make provision for doubtful debts through the medium of a funded reserve established in terms of the municipality's Funding and Reserve Policy, compliant with regulation 8, Municipal Budget and Reporting Regulations R3214 dated 17/4/09. - f.
-Should any provision of this policy conflict with a provision of the municipality's Indigent Management Policy relating to a debt of a registered indigent, the latter policy takes precedence. - g.
-In writing off a debt, the municipality does not abandon its claim and all amounts recovered in reduction of a debt subsequently to its writing-off shall be recorded in the books of the municipality as income.
+- b.
+A debt other than that in respect of indigent registrations; settlement incentive payments in terms of the approved Customer Care, Credit Control and Debt Collection Policy; and clause 6 of this policy, shall not be regarded as written-off until Council has so resolved. - c.
+Prior to writing-off a debt and after consideration of the report and recommendation of the Accounting Officer in terms of this policy, Council must be satisfied that: - the Municipality has exhausted all means of debt recovery provided for in its Customer Care, Credit Control and Debt Collection Policy; - ii. recovery of the debt in question has been pursued diligently and completely; - iii. no other reasonably possible and practical means of recovering the debt exists. - The writing-off of a debt must be recorded in the records of the Municipality and in its books of account in terms of Generally Recognised Accounting Practice. - e.
+Council must in its budget make provision for doubtful debts through the medium of a funded reserve established in terms of the Municipality's Funding and Reserve Policy, compliant with regulation 8, Municipal Budget and Reporting Regulations R3214 dated 17/4/09. - f.
+Should any provision of this policy conflict with a provision of the Municipality's Indigent Management Policy and the Customer g.
+In writing off a debt, the Municipality does not abandon its claim and all amounts recovered in reduction of a debt subsequently to its writing-off shall be recorded in the books of the Municipality as income.